Normal subgroups of big mapping class groups: The Inertia Theorem

 \begin{prop} For any pure normal $N$ the groups $N$ and $N^+$ have the same spectrum. \end{prop} \begin{proof} For any $n$ and any $n$-element subset $Q\subset K$ there is some homeomorphism of $S$ taking $K$ to $K$ and $Q$ into $K'$.
 The proposition follows. \end{proof}

 \begin{exmp} Let $N$ be the normal subgroup generated by $p$-th powers of Dehn twists in the boundary of a dividing disk.
-Then $N^+$ is the normal subgroup generated by $p$-th powers of Dehn twists in all curves that are homotopically trivial in $S$ (including those that enclose all of $K$).
+Then $N^+$ is the normal subgroup generated by $p$-th powers of Dehn twists in all embedded loops of $S\setminus K$ that are homotopically trivial in $S$.
+It differs from $N$ by including in the generating set twists around those homotopically trivial loops that enclose all of $K$.
 For sufficiently large $p$ these groups are distinct as can be seen e.g.\/ by the method of Funar~\cite{Funar}. \end{exmp}

 In the examples of normal subgroups $N$ we have encountered, $N$ is a subgroup of its inflation $N^+$.
 We believe there could be examples where $N^+$ does not contain $N$ but we do not know of any.